yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 feature may be disabled.
 Note that clients that do not receive a new pinning ticket do not necessarily need to remove the original ticket.
 Instead, the client may keep on using the ticket until its lifetime expires.
-However, as detailed in section {{privacy}} the re-use of a ticket by the client may result in privacy concerns as the ticket value may be used to correlate TLS sessions.
+However, as detailed in section {{privacy}}, re-use of a ticket by the client may result in privacy concerns as the ticket value may be used to correlate TLS sessions.

 Issuing a new pinning ticket with a shorter lifetime would only delay the ramp down process, as the shorter lifetime can only affect clients